alphauslabs/oops/README.md

     # and/or 'check'.
     response_out: /tmp/out.txt
     asserts:
+      # The expected http status code.
+Indicates a failure if not equal.
       code: 200
+      # A non-zero return value indicates a failure.
       shell: |
         #!/bin/bash
         if [[ "$(cat /tmp/out.txt | jq -r .username)" == "user01" ]]; then